 Spread evenly over baked cookie base.

-Freeze for 3-4 hours (or overnight depending on your timing)
+Freeze for 2 hours - or more (I've frozen overnight depending on your timing)

 Using a double boiler, melt coconut oil and chocolate chips.